Lepozepo/s3-uploader/README.md

       - `state.list[n].loaded`: How many bytes have loaded up
       - `state.list[n].total`: How many bytes will be loaded up
       - `state.list[n].percent`: How much progress as a percentage [0-100] the upload has completed
+      - `state.list[n]...`: If you pass an array of objects, the remaining properties that do not collide with any of the previous keys will be passed through
     - `state.toArray()`: A function that returns `state.list` as an array
     - `state.total()`: A function that calculates current known total bytes to upload
     - `state.loaded()`: A function that calculates current known total bytes uploaded